christophershelor/Salesforce-Files-and-Collaborate/README.md

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Pull requests are warmly welcomed.